Morris Island: Ownership and preservation

-Plans to commercially develop the 125 acres (506,000 m²) of high ground on the northern tip of Morris Island as a luxury residential area resulted in several groups fighting to have the island declared a national historical park or added to the Fort Sumter park.
+Plans to commercially develop the 125 acres (506,000 m2) of high ground on the northern tip of Morris Island as a luxury residential area resulted in several groups fighting to have the island declared a national historical park or added to Fort Sumter and Fort Moultrie National Historical Park.

 In January 2005, Charleston developer Harry Huffman, listed the 125 acre for sale on eBay for $12.5 million.
 Huffman was in negotiations to sell the island to a consortium of preservation groups, but claimed to have listed the island to see if there was any other interest.
 Huffman had waged a number of battles with the local development agencies to increase the zoning, which limited construction to five homes, but claimed to have grown tired of fighting and just wanted to sell.

 On February 2, 2006, the Trust for Public Land (TPL), a non-profit private land conservation organization, announced the purchase of Morris Island for $4.5 million.
 Ginn Resorts had previously purchased the island for a reported $6.5 million.
-In May 2008, TPL and partners, including the South Carolina Conservation Bank, the South Carolina State Ports Authority, the Civil War Trust, (a division of the American Battlefield Trust) and many private donors, purchased the island on behalf of the City of Charleston from Ginn Resorts for $3 million.
+In May 2008, TPL and partners, including the South Carolina Conservation Bank, the South Carolina State Ports Authority, the American Battlefield Trust (then known as the Civil War Trust) and many private donors, purchased the island on behalf of the City of Charleston from Ginn Resorts for $3 million.
 In 2003, when a builder announced his plans to build houses on the tract, for which he had an option to buy, the Trust, local preservationist Blake Hallman and others formed the Morris Island Coalition, generated media attention and support for preservation and defeated the effort.
 Ginn Resorts was interested in developing the property, too, but ultimately decided to purchase it and then immediately sell it to the preservationists.
 According to TPL, the city and county are working "to complete a management plan to protect the island's nationally significant historical and natural resources."

+In Fiction

+In the novel series Virals, by Kathy Reichs, the main characters all live on Morris Island.